 1. Fermented Skate 삭힌 홍어 Sakhin Hongeo

-Eating fermented skate can be a daunting task.
+Eating fermented skate is our number one pick Korean bizarre foods.
 Skate excrete uric acid through their skin.
 When a skate is fermented, this uric acid converts into ammonia.
 Yes, ammonia.

 Hongeo also has a tough consistency, something like rubber with crystals in it.
+Be careful there can somtimes still be fish bone inside.
 Still, it’s a dish much beloved in some quarters, particularly among harabeoji (할아 버지 grandfathers) and in Jeolla-do, where some consider it a delicacy.

 Hongeo is usually ordered as part of samhap (삼합), a combination of samgyeopsal, kimchi, and skate.
-If you are ever confronted by this, your eating strategy should include lots of pork and kimchi.
-As with any Korean food I’m not that keen on, I normally line it up like this: skate (or other dubious food) in front, gochujang behind that, soju shot behind that, beer glass behind that, and water glass behind that.
+If you are ever feel brave to try it, your eating strategy should include lots of pork and kimchi.
+Personally I am not fan althoug I know non-koreans that enjoy it.
+As with any Korean food I’m not that keen on, I normally line it up like this: skate (or other unformiliar food) in front, gochujang behind that, and then some drinks like soju shot , beer glass, and water glass behind that.

-There you have it, the ten of the most “bizarre” foods that you can find in Korea.
+There you have it, the ten of the most bizarre Korean foods that you can find in Korea.
 Tried them all already?
-Don’t worry that there aren’t any more challenges for your palate – we didn’t even begin to talk about all the weird and wonderful seafood dishes that Korea has to offer!
+Read our article about the 10 oldest restaurants in Seoul.

 Follow our 10Mag Food instagram to get to know the latest foodie tips.